vtex-apps/cy-runner/README.md

 Tool to orchestrate Cypress tests at VTEX

+## About this release

+It will focus on Cypress 10+.

 ## Features
 * Automate authentication on VTEX Toolbelt (using [VTEX Toolbelt Action](https://github.com/vtex/action-toolbelt))
 * Manage workspace: installing, uninstalling, creation, and deletion